The Risks and Benefits of Money Market Funds

 What Money Market Funds Invest In

-These funds invest in short term instruments that mature in less than 13 months—at a maximum.
-By keeping a short time-frame, these funds attempt to reduce risk.
+These funds invest in short-term instruments that mature in less than 13 months—at a maximum.
+By keeping a short time frame, these funds attempt to reduce risk.
 In fact, the SEC says that the average maturity of all the investments in a money market fund must be less than 90 days.

 Why Use Money Market Funds

-Investments in money market funds.
-The investments are typically liquid, meaning you can usually get your money out within a few business days.
+Investments in money market funds are typically liquid, meaning you can usually get your money out within a few business days.
 You can also take advantage of rising interest rates by keeping your money in an investment that will adjust to the markets.